ranilb/MechaCar_Statistical_Analysis-/README.md

    In addition to the p-values, the coefficient of determination (r - squared value) is 71%.
 Therefore, the 71% of the predictions using this model would be accurate and hence the slope of the model can not be equal to zero.

-## Part 2: Create Visualizations for the Trip Analysis
+## Create Visualizations for the Trip Analysis
 ### About data
 The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
 In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.